skv221/selenium-week2-locators/README.md

 - Used the **PrettyTable** Python package to display the extracted data in a clean, tabular format for enhanced readability.

 ### **Task 4: Automate Search and Results Handling**
-- Automated the process of searching for a keyword on e-commerce platforms and extracted product names, prices, and ratings from the search results.
+- Automated the process of searching for a keyword on e-commerce platforms and extracted product names and prices from the search results.

 ---